yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/high-availability.md

 showAsideToc: true
 ---

-Yugabyte’s distributed architecture enables your database clusters (also referred to as universes) to have extremely high availability.
+Yugabyte’s distributed architecture enables database clusters (also referred to as universes) to have extremely high availability.

 YugabyteDB Anywhere's high availability is an active standby model for multiple instances in a cluster with asynchronous replication.
 Your YugabyteDB Anywhere data is replicated across multiple virtual machines (VMs), ensuring that you can recover quickly from a VM failure and continue to manage and monitor your universes, with your configuration and metrics data intact.

-## Overview

 Each high-availability cluster includes a single active YugabyteDB Anywhere instance and at least one standby YugabyteDB Anywhere instance, configured as follows: